estivate/ldtk_rust/README.md

 ## Status

-This library works with LDtk version `0.6.3-preview` and supports the optional external level files.
+This library works with LDtk version `0.7.0` and supports the optional external level files.
 If you are using an earlier version of LDtk you should use the [v0.2.0](https://github.com/estivate/ldtk_rust/releases/tag/v0.2.0) version of this library.

-TODO: lib.rs has a hard-coded file prefix of "/assets" that needs to be refactored.
+The Bevy example is still being updated to work with 0.7.0... once that's working I'll generate another version for crates.io.
+In the meantime you can pull from `master`.

 ## Getting Started